New Zealand Robin

 Tweet of the Day is the voice of birds and our relationship with them, from around the world.

-Sir David Attenborough begins Christmas week with the New Zealand robin.
+Sir David Attenborough presents the New Zealand robin.
 The toutouwai or New Zealand robin may share a name with the more familiar European robin, but it is a very different bird to the robin redbreast we know so well.
 Although about the same size with the same perky upright stance, the New Zealand robin, is appropriately enough nearly all-black, with a pale belly and a white splash just above the bill, but no trace of red.
 Three subspecies exist; one in north Island, one in South Island, and another in Stewart Island.
 And like their British counterparts, who they are not closely related to at all, can become quite tame and friendly to humans.
 The song is very varied and each male has a repertoire of around two dozen different notes.

 New Zealand robin (Petroica australis australis)

 Recording of New Zealand robin by William V Ward / Ref: ML 13916

 This programme contains a wildtrack recording of the New Zealand robin kindly provided by The Macaulay Library at the Cornell Lab of Ornithology; recorded by William V Ward on 18 Dec 1968, at D'urville River, Nelson Lakes National Park, South Island, New Zealand.